Explainable Bayesian Optimization: Results

-In this paper, we assumed that the surrogate GP in BO sufficiently approximates direct BO evaluation of a function (ground truth (GT)) (cf. Section~\ref{sec:background}).
+So far, we have assumed that the surrogate GP in BO sufficiently approximates the direct BO evaluation of a function (ground truth (GT)) (cf. Sec.~\ref{sec:background}).
 Thus, we can evaluate on GP samples instead of GT samples, which is useful when obtaining GT samples is costly, as in HPO.
-As evaluating optimization test functions is cheap, we do an ablation study to demonstrate the consistency and independence of our results, regardless of whether we directly used GT or the surrogate GP with an explanation dataset.
+Since evaluating optimization test functions is cheap, we perform an ablation study to demonstrate the consistency and independence of our results, regardless of whether we used GT directly or the surrogate GP with an explanatory dataset.

 We compared TNTRules with XAI methods under two settings: one with 1000 GT samples ($N_e = 0$) and the other with the sampled explanation dataset and the GP surrogate ($N_e = 1000$).
-For fidelity computation in the GT case, we held back 25\% from the GT samples.
-In the GP-based evaluation, fidelity was computed using randomly generated 300 samples, as introduced in Section~\ref{ssecmetrics}.
+For the fidelity calculation in the GT case, we withheld 25\% of the GT samples.
+In the GP-based evaluation, fidelity was computed using randomly generated 300 samples, as introduced in Sec.~\ref{ssecmetrics}.

-Table~\ref{tab:funcres} presents results comparing GT samples and surrogate GP with an explanation dataset.
-TNTRules outperform all other methods under comparison, identifying all minima with high fidelity.
-RXBO performs second best, demonstrating better fidelity than decision rules and RuleXAI, suggesting good data approximation.
-Decision rules overfit, evident from numerous rules, while RuleXAI underfits, as reflected in low fidelity scores.
-An exception is the Cross-in-tray function, where all methods had high fidelity.
+Tab.~\ref{tab:funcres} presents results comparing the GT samples and the GP surrogate with an explanatory dataset. \textbf{\textit{TNTRules outperforms all other methods in the comparison, identifying all minima with high fidelity.}} RXBO performs second best, with better fidelity than decision rules and RuleXAI, suggesting good data approximation.
+Decision rules overfit, as evidenced by numerous rules, while RuleXAI underfits, as evidenced by low fidelity scores.
+An exception is the Cross-in-Tray function, where all methods had high fidelity.